Grace01-20/stranded_Surber_Lin/README.md

 a create your own adventure story

-This program requires the use of packages, colorama and sys.
+This python program requires the use of packages, colorama, sys, and os.
 It does not work on IDLE, but it does work on repl.it.